informalsystems/hermes/guide/src/installation.md

 SUBCOMMANDS:
     help       Get usage information
-    keys       Manage keys in the relayer for each chain light      Basic functionality for managing the light clients start      Start the relayer
+    keys       Manage keys in the relayer for each chain start      Start the relayer
     channel    Channel functionality for managing channels
     query      Query state from chain